English

 Honours of Scotland

-Known as the Scottish Crown Jewels, the Honours of Scotland comprise the Sceptre, Sword of State, and Crown.
+Known as the Scottish Crown Jewels, the Honours of Scotland comprise the Sceptre, the Sword of State, and the Crown.
 These regal artifacts were integral to royal ceremonies and coronations, representing the monarchy's history.
+The Crown is also the oldest crown jewel of the British Isles.

 Edinburgh castle Inside